nccgroup/blackboxprotobuf/README.md

 is binary, and unlike json/xml not human readable or easy to modify by hand.
 The format also takes advantage of both sides having the message definition and strips out much of the type information.
-This is good for efficiency, but increases the difficulty analyizing or modifying the network traffic.
+This is good for efficiency, but increases the difficulty analyzing or modifying the network traffic.

 Blackbox protobuf is designed to allow working with protocol buffers without the message definition.
 It was originally implemented as a Burp extension for